Margrét Þóra Hallgrímsson

-Margrét Þóra Hallgrímsson (28 January 1930 – 27 August 2020), also referred as Thora Hallgrimsdottir, was an Icelandic socialite and aristocrat who was the wife of the businessman Björgólfur Guðmundsson and like him was a prominent figure in the cultural and business life of Iceland from around 2002 to 2008.
+Margrét Þóra Hallgrímsson (28 January 1930 – 27 August 2020), also referred as Thora Hallgrimsdottir or Thora Hallgrimsson, was an Icelandic socialite and aristocrat who was the wife of the businessman Björgólfur Guðmundsson and like him was a prominent figure in the cultural and business life of Iceland from around 2002 to 2008.
 She was also the former wife of American Nazi Party founder George Lincoln Rockwell.

 Family and surname

-Þóra was born in Reykjavík, the eldest daughter of Hallgrímur Fr.
+Þóra was born in Reykjavík in 1930, the eldest daughter of Hallgrímur Fr.
 Hallgrímsson, chairman of Royal Dutch Shell in Iceland and consul in Canada, and his wife Margrét Þorbjörg Thors Hallgrímsson, daughter of the businessman Thor Philip Axel Jensen.

 Although ethnically Icelandic, Þóra's father Hallgrímur was born in Canada.
 His surname Hallgrímsson is in fact his father's patronym, which his father had taken as a surname when moving to Canada.
 In turn, Þóra also inherited the surname, giving rise to the unusual situation of a female Icelander with a last name ending in -son (see Icelandic name).

 At 14, Þóra was sent to boarding school in the UK.
+She spoke fluent English, and had traveled throughout Europe and the US by her early 20s.

 Marriages

 While studying in England, Þóra received a marriage proposal from David Tomlinson, whereupon her father had her return to Iceland, via a spell studying in the US.
 Once in Iceland, Þóra met Haukur Clausen, an Olympic athlete and later dentist, and married him on 6 January 1951.
 Together they had Örn Friðrik (born 13 July 1951), but they separated just a year later due to Clausen having an affair with Þóra's best friend.
+She proceeded to raise the child by herself.